nalamap/nalamap/README.md

 * Geocode Locations using OSM and GeoNames (e.g. hospitals, schools etc.).
 * Find and integrate data from existing Open Data Portals or own databases.
 * Chat with AI-agent to retrieve information on data content and quality.
-* **Multi-Provider LLM Support**: Choose from OpenAI, Azure OpenAI, Anthropic Claude, Google Gemini, Mistral AI, or DeepSeek.
+* **Multi-Provider LLM Support**: Choose from OpenAI, Azure OpenAI, Google Gemini, Mistral AI, or DeepSeek.
 * AI-assisted map and layer styling.
 * Automated Geoprocessing using natural language (e.g buffer, centroids, intersections).
 * Create and share GIS-AI-Applications for people without geodata expertise based on custom use-cases, processing logic and data-sources.